AllenJoseph10/CS50P/README.md

 ### Support and Resources 🌐

 - Join the CS50P community forums for discussions and assistance.
-- Check the [Harvard CS50P website](https://cs50.harvard.edu/x/2022/) for additional resources and updates.
+- Check the (https://cs50.harvard.edu/python/2022/) for additional resources and updates.

-### Acknowledgments 🙌

-This course is made possible by the dedicated instructors and staff at Harvard University, aiming to make computer science education accessible to everyone.

-Best of luck on your programming journey! 👩‍💻👨‍💻